playframework/playframework/documentation/manual/detailedTopics/configuration/SettingsLogger.md

 ### Using a configuration file from project source

-If you create a configuration file at either `conf/application-logger.xml` or `conf/logger.xml`, Play will use this instead of the default configuration.
+You can provide a default logging configuration by providing a file called `logback.xml`.

 ### Using an external configuration file

 You can also specify a configuration file via a System property.
 This is particularly useful for production environments where the configuration file may be managed outside of your application source.

 > Note: The logging system gives top preference to configuration files specified by system properties, secondly to files in the `conf` directory, and lastly to the default.
 This allows you to customize your application's logging configuration and still override it for specific environments or developer setups.